alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/virtual-data.md

 ### equals

-Judge whether two values are equal in a way that is compatible with virtual data.
+Determine whether two values are equal in a way that is compatible with virtual data.
 When there is no virtual data to participate in the comparison, it will be strictly compared.
 Otherwise, it will be compared whether the virtual data id is the same.
 If there may be virtual data involved in the comparison data, it is recommended to use this function for comparison.

 ```typescript
 // type